Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ur-IN/learn-keys.md

 Session keys are hot keys that be must kept online by a validator to perform network operations.
 Session keys are typically generated in the client, although they don't have to be.
 They are _not_ meant to control funds and should only be used for their intended purpose.
 They can be changed regularly; your controller only need create a certificate by signing a session public key and broadcast this certificate via an extrinsic.

-AXIASolar uses four session keys:
+AXIA uses four session keys:

 - GRANDPA: ed25519
 - BABE: sr25519
 - I'm Online: sr25519
-- Parachain: sr25519
+- Allychain: sr25519

 BABE requires keys suitable for use in a [Verifiable Random Function](learn-randomness#vrfs) as well as for digital signatures.
 Sr25519 keys have both capabilities and so are used for BABE.